 Partner Coaching

-Adamson Advisory is now providing that same partner level coaching to our clients.
-We work with your entire partner group.
+Adamson Advisory provides partner coaching to many of our clients.
+We will work with your entire partner group or select individuals.
 It is especially effective for new managing partners and newly admitted partners.
-Our process is built around quarterly on-site visits to your firm and face to face meetings with the partners.
+Our process is built around bi-monthly telephone sessions.
 The benefits to your firm include:

-- We hold you accountable and we help everyone improve their game.
+• We hold you accountable and help you improve your game.

-- We break the goals and expectations down to manageable three month segments – you’ll get more done.
+• We break the goals and expectations down to manageable two month segments – you’ll get more done.

 Partner Agreements, Partner Admission, Partner Retirement

-Many of us look at our partner agreements even less frequently than we look at partner comp.
+Most firms look at partner agreements even less frequently than their partner comp plan.
 The documents go in the file and rarely get any type of review.
 The result is that they don’t keep pace with changes in our firms or in the profession.

 I want you to pull out your agreements, dust them off and read them.
 You might be surprised at what you see.